Vaccination for Rare Diseases

 - Diphtheria, Tetanus and Pertussis (combined shot—DTaP)

-- Haemophilus influenzae type b (“Hib”—bacterium that can cause pneumonia, bacterial meningitis and other infections)
+- Haemophilus influenzae type b (“Hib”—bacteria that can cause pneumonia, bacterial meningitis and other infections)

-- Pneumococcal (protects against Streptococcus pneumonia, a bacterium that causes many types of pneumococcal infection including pneumonia, meningitis, and sepsis)
+- Pneumococcal disease (protects against streptococcal bacteria that cause many types of pneumococcal infection including pneumonia, meningitis, and sepsis)

 - Inactivated Poliovirus

 - Hepatitis A (a virus that affects the liver)

 - Meningococcal disease (protects against diseases caused by certain types of meningococci, bacteria that cause meningitis and other infections)

 For a few of the diseases listed, some people question whether vaccination is really necessary given the currently low rates of illness.
 Polio, for example, was eliminated from the Americas in 1994; why, then, should American children be given a poliovirus vaccine?
 Similarly, measles was declared eliminated from the United States in 2000; so why vaccinate against measles?

 The answer is fairly simple: thanks to widespread vaccination and surveillance campaigns, polio and measles are now “rare” diseases in the United States—but they are still circulating in other regions.
 Widespread vaccination generally protects us from outbreaks even when an infected traveler enters the country, but if we stopped vaccinations, one imported case of measles (to choose an example) could spread through the unprotected population like wildfire.